technocrat/mail-in-ballot-dropoff/README.md

 3. Spread the word.
 GOTV channels, send to campaigns, literally anything to tell people to go here if they need help.

+## Source

+Include a file XX.md under the docs folder where XX is the all caps state postal code indicating how the data was obtained.

 ## Usage by others
 The data I gathered is public, if you want to use it, I have no issues, but I will require that you site this Github repo in the name of reproduciblity

+## To discuss

+### QA checks

+Second contributor to check formatting.
+One or more other contributors to check source information directly with election officials for sources dated less recently than January 2020.